- Acute trauma: fall, blow, dislocation

 Many shoulder complaints can be significantly improved through a careful examination and an individually tailored therapy concept.

 Contact us if you would like to have your shoulder pain clarified by shoulder specialist Dr. Pittl in Innsbruck.
-You are also welcome to arrange an appointment during private consultation hours.
+You are also welcome to make an appointment for a private consultation.

 Frequently Asked Questions